 During my youth, my dad always had this old black vinyl box with red satin lining that he kept all his old coins, wedding rings, and other valuable trinkets (it always had a distinct musty smell in it too).
-Every so often I’d sift through his coins, not really knowing what I was looking, but admiring the heavy silver coins he collected.
+Every so often, I'd sift through his coins, not knowing what I was looking at, but admiring the heavy silver coins he collected.
 Primarily, he collected Morgan Dollars (1878-1921) and a few of the Peace Silver Dollars (1921-1935).

 Dad never collected any gold coins, but had a small collection of coins from his youth, which he'd collected from various relatives, farm auctions, and from his dad.
 As I started my collection I recalled which coin was the most appealing to me, and that was undoubtedly the Morgan Dollar.
 I loved how heavy the coin felt, and the glimmer of the nicer coins.

 Where to start?

 Without knowing a thing about coins in 2006, I decided to start with something familiar, and that was any pre-1921 Morgan Dollars.
 I first started by searching Ebay.com and other local coin dealer shops.
 At the time, I had no clue about ratings, and why someone would way more than $100 for a coin (seemed ludicrous!).
 So I started by just buying basic silver dollars for the silver content.
 I figured, if anything, that the coin was at least worth its value as a precious metal (since the Morgans are 90% silver), and I couldn't get burned that bad.
 At the time, I was buying most of my coins for anywhere from $11-$14, and I felt uncertain if that was a reasonable price or not.